dalaing/cofun/blog/posts/free_and_cofree.md

   | Free (Total (Int -> Adder a)
 ```

-If we were thinking of `k` as "what to do next", we see that the thing that we do after carrying out an action in the `Adder` monad is either
+If we were thinking of `k` as "what to do next", it is now either
 - return a value
 - carry out another action in the `Adder` monad